foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/l1_handler_execute.md

 [Serde](https://book.cairo-lang.org/appendix-03-derivable-traits.html?highlight=serde#serializing-with-serde)

-It is important to note that when executing the `l1_handler`, the `from_address` must always be checked as any L1 contract can call any L2 contract.
+It is important to note that when executing the `l1_handler`, the `from_address` may be checked as any L1 contract can call any L2 contract.

-For contract implementation:
+For a contract implementation:

 ```rust
 // ...